Sinn Féin

 2016 The party continues its electoral growth, winning 23 seats and overtaking the Labour Party to become the third-largest party in the Dáil.

-This contents of the box above is based on material from the Wikipedia article Sinn Féin, which is released under the Creative Commons Attribution-ShareAlike 4.0 International License.
+This contents of the box above is based on material from the Wikipedia articles Sinn Féin & Sinn Féin Front Bench, which are released under the Creative Commons Attribution-ShareAlike 4.0 International License.

 See Also